Legendav007/AlgoForge/CONTRIBUTING.md

 # Contribution Guidelines

 Welcome to **AlgoForge**!
 AlgoForge is a mentored open-source repository created as part of the **Winter of Open Source** initiative.
-The goal of this project is to build a high-quality collection of frequently used **algorithms and data structures** while helping contributors learn clean coding practices and open-source collaboration.
+The goal of this project is to build a high-quality collection of **algorithms and data structures**, with a strong emphasis on explanation, analysis, and understanding—not just raw code.

 We encourage contributions from all skill levels.